 The study assesses the early metabolic effects of neoadjuvant treatment with trastuzumab and pertuzumab (± endocrine therapy) on the primary tumor and axillary lymph nodes and their predictive value for a pathologic complete response (pCR) in the breast and axilla.

-58 sites are planned to participate in the study and a total of 295 patients have been recruited (160 patients randomized and 116 screening failure) since June 2017.
+50 sites are active and recruiting in 7 countries (Spain, France, Italy, Portugal, Belgium, UK and Germany) only 5 sites pending in Portugal to participate in the study and a total of 266 patients have been recruited (453 patients screened, 165 screening failure) since June 2017.
 It’s a very interesting study that involves collaboration from Oncology, Radiology and Pathological Anatomy services.
-Thank you very much to all of them and specially to Hospital Virgen del Rocío (Dr Manuel Ruiz Borrego), Hospital Clínic Universitari de Valencia (Dr Begoña Bermejo), Hospital Vall Hebrón (Dr Santiago Escribà), Hospital Ramón y Cajal (Dra Noelia Martinez) and ICO L’Hospitalet (Dra Agostina Stradella) as top recruiters.
+Thank you very much to all of them and specially to Hospital Virgen del Rocío – Dr Manuel Ruiz Borrego (31 patients randomized), Hospital Clínic Universitari de Valencia – Dr Begoña Bermejo (18 patients randomized), Hospital Vall Hebrón – Dr Santiago Escrivà (16 patients randomized), Hospital Ramón y Cajal – Dr Noelia Martinez (15 patients randomized) and ICO L’Hospitalet – Dr Agostina Stradella (19 patients randomized) as top 5 recruiters.
 The research team was supported by an unrestricted fellowship from Roche.

 In March 2019 we expect to have 400 patients enrolled in the study thanks to continuing working with your collaboration.
 We will make it!